-COP 3.1: COMMUNICATION TO STAKEHOLDERS:

-Members shall communicate to stakeholders at least annually on their business practices relevant to the RJC Code of Practices.
+COP 3.1: Communication to Stakeholders: Members shall communicate to stakeholders at least annually on their business practices relevant to the RJC Code of Practices.

 - Nominate a senior manager to oversee the preparation of the report/communication. - Identify relevant issues those that pertain to the COP and are of interest to stakeholders, and/or are of concern to the Member.
 These could include, for example, human rights due diligence, factory working conditions, promotion of responsible business practices with business partners, reduction of wastes, local procurement, or other issues of most relevance to the business, or that have been raised as concerns by affected stakeholders.
-Review issues relevant to the report during the course of the year, integrating it where possible with regular business review processes. - Review the GRI Guidelines for a general orientation about sustainability reporting and consider whether the company could adopt some or all of the reporting framework.
-Reporting pursuant to international guidelines such as the Global Reporting Initiative or other comparable programs is encouraged.
-However smaller businesses may want to start with a simpler approach for their first communications. - Identify relevant stakeholders (employees, civil society, business partners etc.) - Establish mechanisms for communication, such as through use of email, social media, mail-outs etc. As a minimum, companies that have a website should post the report/communication on the website. - Adopt a flexible, practical approach to the form and content of the report/communication, taking into account the scale and impacts of the business.
+Review issues relevant to the report during the course of the year, integrating it where possible with regular business review processes. - Review the GRI Guidelines for a general orientation about sustainability reporting and consider whether the company could adopt some or all of the reporting framework. - Identify relevant stakeholders (employees, civil society, business partners etc.) - Establish mechanisms for communication, such as through use of email, social media, mail-outs etc. As a minimum, companies that have a website should post the report/communication on the website - Adopt a flexible, practical approach to the form and content of the report/communication, taking into account the scale and impacts of the business.
 For example for a small business, the report/communication could be in the form of a memorandum or email, it does not need to be a printed publication.
 It may be useful if the report/communication could be timed to tie into the annual process for Policy and Implementation. - In the report/communication, consider how to communicate the following in a suitable form for your relevant stakeholders: - The company's policies or positions with respect to the relevant issues that have been identified above. - Any actions the Member has taken or plans to take with respect to the identified relevant issues, and / or any other matters that are relevant to the COP.
-Note these actions could apply to the Member's own operations, or could apply more broadly, such as through a Member's involvement in community initiatives. - Where possible, quantitative or qualitative outcomes that the actions are expected to achieve. - Where particular issues such as human or labour rights impacts have been raised with the Member by affected stakeholders, the report/communication should aim to provide information sufficient to assess the adequacy of the Member's response. - Note: RJC also welcomes the opportunity to work with Members on case studies for the RJC website.
+Note these actions could apply to the Member's own operations, or could apply more broadly, such as through a Member's involvement in community initiatives. - Where possible, quantitative or qualitative outcomes that the actions are expected to achieve. - Where particular issues such as human or labour rights impacts have been raised with the Member by affected stakeholders, the report/communication should aim to provide information sufficient to assess the adequacy of the Member's response. - Note: RJC also welcomes the opportunity to work with Members on case studies for the RJC website. - COP 3.2: GRI Mining and Metals Sector Supplement: Members with Mining Facilities shall report annually on their sustainability performance using the Global Reporting Initiative (GRI) Guidelines and GRI Mining and Metals Sector Supplement.
+The reports shall have external assurance.